-This is a document for all teaching and support staff in schools.
-The SEND Code of Practice clearly articulates that all teachers are teachers of children and young people with Special Educational Needs.
-The philosophy of achievement for all pupils is a key factor in the aspiration of North Lincolnshire for its children and young people.
+The Graduated Approach [PDF, 2.4Mb] is a document for all teaching and support staff in schools.
+The SEND Code of Practice states that all teachers are teachers of children and young people with special educational needs.

 Good to Great for SEND

-Guidance to support schools in analysing and judging the progress and attainment of pupils with Special Educational Needs & Disability and making decisions about future provision.
+- in analysing and judging the progress and attainment of pupils with special educational needs and disability

 SEN support: research evidence on effective approaches and examples of current practice in good and outstanding schools and colleges.

 working with pupils and students with special educational needs and learning difficulties and disabilities.